BeCre11how/SoCo2-/README.md

 `python lgl_interpreter.py filename.gsc`

-To execute the program with tracing enabled use (replace filename.gsc with your filename, trace_file.log with your log file name):
+To execute the program with tracing enabled use:
+`python lgl_interpreter.py filename.gsc --trace`

+`--trace` defaults to the filename `trace_file.log` for a different filename use:
-`python lgl_interpreter.py filename.gsc --trace trace_file.log`
+`python lgl_interpreter.py filename.gsc --trace [your-file-name].log`

 The JSON file should define a list of operations in the form: